 Loretta Claiborne was the middle of seven children in a poor, single-parent family.
 Born partially blind and intellectually challenged, she was unable to walk or talk until age 4.
 Eventually, though, she began to run.
-And before she knew it, she had crossed the finish line of 25 marathons, twice placing among the top 100 women in the Boston Marathon.
-She's carried the torch in the International Special Olympics, has won medals in dozens of its events, and also holds the current women's record in her age group for the 5000 meters at 17 minutes.
+And before she knew it, she had crossed the finish line of 26 marathons, twice placing among the top 100 women in the Boston Marathon.
+She introduced President Bill Clinton at the 1995 Special Olympics World Summer Games, has won medals in dozens of its events, and also holds the current women's record in her age group for the 5000 meters at 17 minutes.

 Claiborne was first introduced to Special Olympics by social worker Janet McFarland (played by Emmy Award-winner Camryn Manheim in the movie).
 She credits McFarland as well as her family, community, educators, Special Olympics founder Eunice Kennedy Shriver and her own strong spirituality with giving her the confidence necessary to become a world-class runner.